 During the voyage, the prisoners heard a "bang" under the ship.
 They assumed that it was a torpedo from an American submarine.
 Another ship in the convoy, the Hakusan Maru, was carrying 707 POWs was hit by torpedoes resulting in the deaths of almost all the Americans.
 The attack took place at 3:00 A.M.
 The POWs did not know it, but they were under attack by a wolf pack made up of the U.S.S.
 Crevale, U.S.S.
 Angler, and U.S.S.
 Flasher.

-The ship arrived at Takao, Formosa, on July 27th.
-It sailed the next day for Moji, Japan.
-From July 30th to August 2nd the ship sailed through a storm which kept it safe from submarines.
+The ship arrived at Takao, Formosa, on July 27, and sailed the next day for Moji, Japan.
+From July 30 to August 2, the ship sailed through a storm which kept it safe from submarines.
 On August 3, the POWs were issued clothes.
-The ship finally arrived at Moji on August 4th at midnight.
-They were unloaded from the ship at 8:00 A.M.
+The ship finally arrived at Moji on August 4th at midnight, and the POWs were unloaded from the ship at 8:00 A.M.

-The POWs formed detachments.
-Norman's detachment was taken by train to Nagoya #7-B. The POWs in the camp mined zinc and lead.
+The POWs formed 100 men detachments, and Norman's detachment was taken by train to Nagoya #7-B. The POWs in the camp mined zinc and lead.
 During his time as a POW, his parents received a POW postcard from him once a year.
 The last one was received in July 1945, six months after it had been written.

-According to records kept at the camp, Tec 5 Norman A. Paul died from chronic bronchitis on Tuesday, July 24, 1945.
+According to records kept at the camp, T/5 Norman A. Paul died from chronic bronchitis on Tuesday, July 24, 1945.
 His body was taken to a crematorium and the ashes given to the camp commandant.
-After he was liberated, Emerson Rex, of A Company, would tell Norman's parents of his death.
+After the war, Emerson Rex, of A Company, met with Norman's parents and told them of his death.
 On December 16, 1945, his parents held a memorial service for him at St. Paul's Evangelical Lutheran Church in Curtiss, Wisconsin.

 After the war, Donald's remains were positively identified.
 At the request of his family, his remains were returned home in September, 1948, on the U.S.A.T.
 Sgt.
 Morris E. Crain, with the remains of 79 other soldiers from Wisconsin.
-His ashes were buried in Section C--25, Site 14284 at Fort Snelling National Cemetery.
+His ashes were buried in Section C--25, Site 14284 at Fort Snelling National Cemetery on November 24, 1948.